boemer00/edge-processing-remote-sensing/README.md

 Model performance is evaluated using **accuracy** as the training set has equal number of images for each class.

 ## License
-This project is licensed under the [MIT License](LICENSE.txt).
+This project is licensed under the [BSD](LICENSE).

 ## Contact
 For questions or feedback, please reach out to [Renato Boemer](https://www.linkedin.com/in/renatoboemer/).

 ## Project Status
 This project is currently in development.
-Last updated on 5 Novemeber, 2023.
+Last updated on 6 Novemeber, 2023.